-***”Surviving in the Intersections: a Sexualized Violence Prevention Event” is being postponed due to a medical emergency with the keynote speaker.
-The event organizers are endeavouring to reschedule it for a later date and will update the event webpage with further information as soon as the new date has been confirmed.
+***”Surviving in the Intersections: a Sexualized Violence Prevention Event” has been postponed to October 18th due to a medical emergency with the keynote speaker.
 Those who purchased a ticket and wish to obtain a refund can contact the UVic Ticket Centre at 250-721-8480.***

 We’re so excited to have one of the 2015 Sexualized Violence Awareness Week panel speakers return this year as the keynote!

 Darnell Moore is an aquarius, sometimes dreamer, and educator.
 He is a black queer American writer and activist whose advocacy centers on marginal identity, youth development and other social justice issues in the U.S. and abroad, including black masculinities.

 Darnell assisted in organizing the Black Lives Matter’s Ride to Ferguson in the wake of Mike Brown’s tragic murder along with Alicia Garza, Patrisse Cullors, and Opal Tometi (#BlackLivesMatter co-founders).

 A prolific writer, Darnell’s essays, poetry and social commentary has been published in various media outlets.
 He is currently a co-managing editor at The Feminist Wire and a writer-in-residence at the Center on African American Religion, Sexual Politics and Social Justice at Columbia University.